jssql1234/docs-sqlpay/docs/integration/vision/wallet.md

 ## Manager View
 ### Manage payout/entitlement page
-both payout and entitlement view have similar layout and function
+Both payout and entitlement view have similar layout and function

  - press on icon to go to manage payout, which shows the company total payout/entitlement